ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/priority-tier.md

 "Fairshare” is an algorithm that controls moment-to-moment priority of a job based on recent use of the cluster.
 For example, jobs from heavy recent users/groups start at the end of the queue and work their way forward over time and jobs from new or low-usage users/groups start at the front of the queue.
 CPU core hours, memory consumption and GPU hours all contribute at proportional levels to the usage incurred by running jobs.
-The cluster scheduler also has "concurrent usage limits" (QOSs) that prevent a single user or group from taking over a whole cluster, regardless of recent use and fairshare status.
+The cluster scheduler also has "concurrent utilization limits" (QOSs) that prevent a single user or group from taking over a whole cluster, regardless of recent use and fairshare status.

 All accounts in the Priority Tier share a distinct fairshare pool from the one shared by Standard Tier accounts.
 Computations in Standard Tier will not affect your priority in Priority Tier and vice versa.

-At launch there are no concurrent utilization limits on Priority Tier but they may be instated at a latter date based on demand and user behavior.
+At launch there are no concurrent utilization limits on Priority Tier but they may be instated at a later date based on demand and user behavior.
-Communication will be sent if and when this is being considered.
+Communications will be sent if and when this is being considered.

 ## Rate Structure

 The new charging model for computations run on a Priority Tier partition will be Service Unit (SU) based at a rate of $0.004/SU/hour.
+This rate is derived to closely match the prorated cost of a similar dedicated node over a 5 year expected lifetime.
 The SUs of a compute job are calculated as follows:

 |  Type | Subtype   | Service Units  | Cost per Hour  |